-Cobb County will use a total of \$30,000.00 in HOME program funds for down-payment assistance through NW Metro-Atlanta Habitat for Humanity.
-This organization will provide financial assistance for closing costs and/or down-payment tor eligible homebuyers for the purchase a new or existing home.
+Cobb County will use a total of \$50,000.00 in HOME program funds for down-payment assistance through Habitat for Humanity of NW Metro Atlanta, Inc. This organization will provide financial assistance for closing costs and/or down-payment tor eligible homebuyers for the purchase of a new or existing home.